Sage-Bionetworks-IT/lambda-finops-email-totals/README.md

 #### ApprovedRecipients

-An allow list of recipient addresses, only used when `RestrictRecipients` is `True`.
+An allow list of recipient addresses, any recipient not listed here will be skipped, only respected when `RestrictRecipients` is `True`.
 Useful for testing.

 #### MinimumValue